 Accessibility at the library

-- Handicapped parking, accessible entrance, wheelchair accessible elevator, wheelchair accessible restrooms on three levels.
+- The library has handicapped parking, an accessible entrance, a wheelchair accessible elevator and wheelchair accessible restrooms on three levels.

-- Wheelchair, walkers with baskets and drop down seats, mini shopping carts, are available for use.
+- A wheelchair, walker with basket and drop down seat and mini shopping carts are available for use.

-- Large print books, audio books on CD, are available
+- Large print books, audio books on CD and Reader’s Digest in large print are available to check out.

 Patrons ages 18 and older may register for a library card by filling out a Library Card Application Form and providing identification that shows current name and address.

-Parents/legal guardians with current identification must register children age 17 and under.
+Parents/legal guardians with current identification must register their children age 17 and under for juvenile library cards, and are responsible for materials checked out on them.

 Teens/Children using the Internet